Please read carefully. Failure to comply with the rules below could result in disqualification.

 ADDITIONAL AWARDS

 MOST PHOTOGENIC AWARD - These awards will be presented to the contestants judged to be most photogenic based on the following criteria: visual appeal, expressiveness of the dancer, age appropriateness, composition, lighting and quality of the photo.
-For each Regional competition, there will be one Junior Most Photogenic winner (age 11 & Under) and one Senior Most Photogenic winner (age 12 & Above).
-All entries must submit a recent photo online through the Parent Center.
+For each Regional Competition, there will be one Junior Most Photogenic winner (age 11 & Under) and one Senior Most Photogenic winner (age 12 & Above).
+All entries must submit a recent photo online through the Parent Center .
 All contestants must be registered at the Regional/National event to enter the Most Photogenic competition.
-Absolutely no mailed photos or hard copy photos will be accepted, all photogenic entries must be submitted online through the Parent Center.
-Each winner will be announced and presented with a trophy.
+Absolutely no mailed photos or hard copy photos will be accepted.
+Each winner will be announced and presented with a T rophy.
 At our National Finals, all photogenic entries must be in FULL-COLOR.

-MASCOT AWARD - This award is presented to one outstanding soloist age 8 & under in the STARZ OF TOMORROW level at each Regional and National Finals competition.
-Winner receives an oversized stuffed furry friend.
+MASCOT AWARD - This award is presented to one outstanding Soloist age 8 & under in the STARZ OF TOMORROW level at each Regional and National Finals Competition.
+The winner receives an oversized stuffed furry friend.

 MOST ENTERTAINING AWARD – These awards will be chosen by the panel of judges and presented to Groups and/or Lines deemed to be most entertaining in the STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels.
-Most Entertaining acts will receive a plaque.
+Most Entertaining winners will receive a P laque.

 JUDGES’ CHOICE AWARDS – These will be awarded to Groups and/or Lines displaying standout qualities during their performances in the STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels.
-Each winning act will receive award buttons and a plaque.
+Each winning performance will receive L apel Pins and a Plaque.

 ALL STAR DANCERS INVITATIONS - The recipients of these awards are invited to participate in one or both of our exciting summer All Star Dancer experiences in Hollywood and New York City!
 All dancers 9 years of age & above from the STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels are eligible for this award.
 These special invitations are presented to All Star Dancers that display a passion for performing on stage.
 Winners will receive an informational brochure with details of these amazing events.

 • HOLLYWOOD DANCE EXPERIENCE - Join the hottest teachers and choreographers that Hollywood has to offer while immersing yourself in the professional dance industry!
-Enjoy 4 days of dance workshops, auditions, video shoots, scenic tours and even Disneyland!
+Enjoy 4 days o f dance workshops, auditions, video shoots and more!
 For more information please visit https://hdedance.com/.

-AL GILBERT AWARD - This award is presented to a Group or Line performance in the tap category that displays superb tap technique, outstanding choreography and exceptional musicality.
+TAP EXCELLENCE AWARD - This award is presented to a Group or Line performance in the tap category that displays superb tap technique, outstanding choreography and exceptional musicality.
 All Small Groups, Large Groups, and Lines from STARZ OF TOMORROW, RISING STARZ and ELITE STARZ levels are eligible for this award.
-The winner receives a trophy.
+The winner receives a T rophy.

-IDA (Industry Dance Awards) PEOPLE’S CHOICE AWARD-This award is presented to a Small Group, Large Group, Line, Super Line or Production that the judges deem best represents the entire competition with exceptional talent, choreography and showmanship.
+IDA (Industry Dance Awards) PEOPLE’S CHOICE AWARD - This award is presented to a Small Group, Large Group, Line, Super Line or Production that the judges feel best represents the entire competition with exceptional talent, choreography and showmanship.
 The winner will receive a special award.
-All Regional IDA People’s Choice Award winners will be featured on industrydanceawards.com and will be in the running to be selected as a 2023 Top 5 Finalist.
-The weekly IDA People’s Choice Award winner will also be posted on the IDA website for final voting from August 2023 to September 2023.
-The final IDA People’s Choice Award winner will be announced at the live 2023 Industry Dance Awards & Cancer Benefit Show.
+All Regional IDA People’s Choice Award winners will be featured on industrydanceawards.com and considered for selection as one of the Top 5 Finalists for 2026.
+These Top 5 Finalists will advance to a nationwide public vote, where one will be selected as the official Rainbow IDA People’s Choice nominee.
+The official nominee will then move on to the final voting round, with the winner announced live at the 2026 Industry Dance Awards & Cancer Benefit Show.

 Best Tap Performance